 Robert H. Bork

-Robert Heron Bork was born March 1, 1927 is a conservative American legal scholar who advocates the judicial philosophy of originalism.
+Robert Heron Bork (March 1, 1927 - December 19, 2012) was a conservative American legal scholar who advocated the judicial philosophy of originalism.
 Bork formerly served as Solicitor General, acting Attorney General, and circuit judge for United States Court of Appeals.
 In 1987, he was nominated to the Supreme Court of the United States by President Ronald Reagan, but he was not confirmed by the Senate.
-Currently, Bork is a lawyer, law professor, author, and fellow at several prominent conservative organizations.
+Bork was a lawyer, law professor, author, and fellow at several prominent conservative organizations.

 Bork and tobacco

-Robert Bork has been a defender of tobacco industry interests.
+Robert Bork was a defender of tobacco industry interests.